 This web page will test WebSockets supported in your browser.
 The test checks WebSocket operation by connecting to the WebSocket-enabled server and exchanging the data.

-The web page told us:
+The web page shows us:

 This server supports WebSocket Protocol proposed standard (RFC-6455, December 2011), per-frame-deflate-extension-00 draft, older websocket drafts as well as even older Hixie drafts 75 and 76 (August 2010) with the fix for HTTP reverse proxies.